Javascript is not enabled.

 Getty Images

-For some, it’s a full-time job.
-Although it may truly be a labor of love, the truth is family caregivers often feel invisible, alone and unappreciated.
+Although it may truly be a labor of love, the truth is that family caregivers often are stretched very thin and pulled in multiple directions.
+They often feel invisible, alone and unappreciated.
+And they rarely have time to care for themselves.

 That’s where you come in.
 You can make a real difference for your family members, friends and coworkers who are caring for others.
 On National Caregivers Day, Feb.
-21 this year, let them know you get it: You see what they are doing, and you honor and respect them.
+20 this year, let them know they are seen and respected by offering support, help and appreciation.

 I’ve been a family caregiver my entire adult life for various loved ones, and I can tell you that even the smallest gesture means so very much.
 A big smile or a hug can make a family caregiver's day.
-And there are so many practical things you can do to support them.
-It may feel difficult to know what caregivers want and need, simply because they are too overwhelmed to be able to tell you.
+And there are so many practical ways you can support them.
+It may feel difficult to know what caregivers want and need, simply because they are too overwhelmed to tell you.

 So, we are making it easy for you.
 Here are some clear ways you can demonstrate your support and appreciation to a family caregiver.